abhyaasa/app/dev-notes.md

 - `karma`: test runner
 - `protractor`: integration task manager

-The node version manager, `nvm`, is useful in some environments.
-Its installer, the Ruby package manager `brew`, needs to be installed first:
+The node version manager, `nvm`, allows `npm` to be used without `sudo`.
+Install it using `npm`: https://www.npmjs.com/package/nvm.
+Or the Ruby package manager `brew`, may be used:
 ```
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 $ brew nvm